dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 ### Fixed

 * Fixed a bug where the intermediate result images are redacted even with a valid license.
-* Fixed a bug with the method `initRuntimeSettingsWithString()` so that a new string will overwrite the old settings completely.

 ## 9.0.2 (05/06/2022)